Dev-Anky07/Search_Engine_Web2meetsWeb3/README.md

 A search engine that combines all data from traditional and decentralized sources like web 2 and web 3 for a particular project and displays that information Graphically
 While being easy to use and understand

+## It's more of a search engine rather than being a discovery tool for digital asstes ##